109km | 1750m

-Clothing: Early Sept in the Peaks should be nice but even if the forecast is good, the weather can be very changeable so pack layers & a waterproof jacket.
+Clothing: Mid June in the Peaks should be nice but even if the forecast is good, the weather can be very changeable so pack layers & a waterproof jacket.
 Helmets are mandatory, you will not be able to ride without one.

-The ride starts and finishes just outside Buxton.
+The ride starts and finishes just outside Bakewell.
 There is free parking onsite as well as toilets & refreshments.
 We will send the ride village address by email.

 Yes, e-bikes are allowed on all Glorious Gravel ride.
 These must comply with UK law.